2nthony/ghq/README.md

 Commands:
-  get [repo]     Clone/sync with a remote repository list [query]   List local repositories create [repo]  Create a bew repository root           Show repositories' root
+  get [repo]     Clone/sync with a remote repository list [query]   List local repositories create [repo]  Create a new repository root           Show repositories' root

 For more info, run any command with the `--help` flag: